In Flanders Fields the poppies blow…

 If it is your first time in the area, we recommend a combination of some of the classic sites with some lesser known ones.
 A visit to the infamous trenches, the most visible reminders of the fighting, as well as to one of the many impressive cemeteries and memorials will be included in any itinerary.
 See below in Tour Options for some of the other sites you can select.

 The Flanders Fields area might have been changed forever by the Great War, it is much more than former battlefields and cemeteries.
 The area near Ypres is also one of Flanders’ most rural areas with beautiful landscapes and (reconstructed) medieval towns.
 For those that want to switch it up, you can witness this side of the area as well.
 For instance, a visit to the medieval towns of Ypres, Diksmuide or Poperinge.
 Ypres, with its impressive Cloth Hall and Belfry, was even the third most important city (after Bruges and Ghent) in the Middle Ages.

 Of course, we will take a lunch break in-between visits.
 There are many restaurants with typical Flemish food in Ypres.
 But, we could also stop for a typical light lunch (and a beer) at the visitor’s centre of the Westvleteren Abbey, known for brewing the best beer in the world.
 It is the only place where you can order this very exclusive Trappist beer still made by Fathers.

-Hotels in Bruges or Ghent
+Hotels in Ghent, Bruges or Brussels (or nearby)